Frisbee sports: Ultimate Frisbee

-Ultimate (also called Ultimate Frisbee) is a competitive non-contact team sport.
+Ultimate Frisbee (sometimes called Ultimate) is a competitive non-contact team sport.
 The object of the game is to score points by passing the disc to a team member in the opposing team's end zone.
 Players may not move about the field while holding the disc.
 Catching is done with one hand or both hands on the rim or with hands simultaneously on the top and bottom, sometimes referred to as a clap-catch.
 When catching with one hand on the rim, paying attention to hand placement is essential, so that you catch on the correct side of the disc, depending on the direction in which the disc is spinning.
 One side will tend to spin out of your hand, while the other side will spin into your hand, making for a more secure catch.
 Many players avoid this problem by catching with both hands when possible.
 The most popular throws used in a game of ultimate are Flying disc techniques, backhand, sidearm/forehand, hammer, and scoober.
 Being a deep threat, with multiple throwing techniques and the ability to pass the disc before the defense has had a chance to reset, is always optimal.
 Some players use a throw and catch freestyle practice to help improve their ultimate handling skills.
 The game was invented in 1968 as an evening pastime by Jared Kass.

 Ultimate is distinguished by its Spirit of the Game - the principles of fair play, sportsmanship, and the joy of play.
 USA Ultimate (USAU) and Ultimate Canada are the rules and sanctioning organizations for ultimate in the US and Canada.
 While USAU and WFDF rulesets differ, the organizations have been working together over the past 3 years to bring the rulesets into closer alignment.
 The American Ultimate Disc League (AUDL) and Major League Ultimate (MLU) are the first men's semi-professional ultimate leagues.
 The Major League Ultimate (MLU) ceased operation on December 21, 2016.
 In 2019, the Premier Ultimate League, ultimate's first Women's semi-pro league launched followed by the Western Ultimate league in 2020.
 Currently, the highest level of International Ultimate is the World Games, followed by the World Ultimate and Guts Championship.